 Cost of Methadone Addiction Treatment

-Methadone addiction treatment can vary in cost depending on location, the severity of addiction, and the presence of co-occurring mental health conditions.
+Methadone addiction treatment can vary in cost depending on your location, the severity of your addiction, and the presence of co-occurring mental health conditions.
 Rough cost estimates for methadone recovery are indicated below:

 Medically supervised detox costs $250 to $800 per day